Is it safe to travel to Iceland after volcanic eruption?

 But didn’t an Icelandic volcano shut down European aviation for a week?

-A quarter of a billion cubic metres of volcanic ash was ejected and was carried southeast towards the UK and Continental Europe by the breeze.
+A quarter of a billion cubic metres of volcanic ash was ejected and was carried southeast towards the UK and continental Europe by the breeze.
 The fear was that volcanic ash could damage jet engines and potentially bring down aircraft.
-In the biggest shutdown of aviation since the Second World War, 50,000 flights were cancelled and eight million passengers had their travel plans wrecked.
+In the biggest shutdown of aviation since the Second World War, 50,000 flights were cancelled and 8 million passengers had their travel plans wrecked.

 More than 50,000 flights, with eight million passengers booked to travel, were cancelled.